-Children engage in activities that can include Wake and Shake, The Daily Mile, Forest School, playground games, sports days, intra and inter-school competitions, active learning in lessons in addition to their 2 hours per week of curriculum teaching.
+Children engage in Wake and Shake activities, The Daily Mile, Forest School, playground games, sports days, intra and inter-school competitions, active learning in lessons and Phizifit challenges in addition to their 2 hours per week of curriculum teaching.
 They experience a wide range of physical activity ranging from a few minutes, to a whole afternoon.